Get Your Organization Ready to Leave Passwords Behind

 So many passwords, such a headache and waste of keystrokes…I’m ready to drop these things completely.
 Chances are, you or your employees have felt this way to one extent or another.
 If you are a CISO or security manager, you’ve probably gone even further and thought to yourself: there’s got to be a more secure way.
-There is, and it’s not quite as difficult as you might expect.
+Passwords are vulnerable, as our youngest interns have demonstrated.
+There is a more secure way to verify identity, and it’s not quite as difficult as you might expect.
 When you do decide to move to passwordless authentication, you’ll want to make the transition as smooth as possible for your team and employees.
 Here’s how to get your organization ready to leave passwords behind.

 Create a mindset of passwordless positivity